Professor Mark Finnane

 Dr Anastasia Dukova

 BArts (Hons) University of Toronto, PhD University of Dublin, Trinity College

-Dr Anastasia Dukova’s project, as a Visiting Fellow in the HGRC in 2017, illuminates the key aspects of town life and policing of Brisbane in its transition years, from the arrival of the first immigrant ships at the Moreton Bay settlement in the 1840s, to the establishment of Brisbane as a colonial capital in 1859.
-Using an array of primary records, Dr Dukova will examine the challenges the nascent colonial town policemen faced.
+Dr Anastasia Dukova, Visiting Fellow with the HGRC in 2017, illuminates the key aspects of town life and policing of Brisbane in its transition years, from the arrival of the first immigrant ships at the Moreton Bay settlement in the 1840s, to the establishment of Brisbane as a colonial capital in 1859.
+Using an array of primary records, Dr Dukova examines the challenges the nascent colonial town policemen faced.